WiCap fitting guide

 The settings screen, illustrated above, is reached from the main menu.
 It lets you select how you want the app to display tyre data and what under and over inflation alarms you need.
 This is explained, in more detail, in the user guide supplied with the WiCap kit.

 8. Fit the lock nuts.

 If you wish, you can fit the lock nuts supplied with the kit.
-They are meant to be a theft-deterrent – by tightening the nuts under the WiCaps so they 'lock' the Wicaps to the thread of the valve.
+They are meant to be a theft-deterrent – by tightening the nuts under the WiCaps so that they 'lock' the WiCaps to the thread of the valve.
 Frankly, with a strong twist, the WiCaps can be removed without the use of a spanner.
-As a result, we think the lock nuts just make fitting and removing WiCaps that little bit of a hassle.
+As a result, I think the lock nuts just make fitting and removing WiCaps that little bit of a hassle.
 Without them, it's much quicker to inflate the tyres when you need to.
 To repeat what was said earlier, you don't need to re-pair WiCaps when they are removed from the tyre valve.
 Pairing is a one-time process.

 The spanner folds to facilitate fitting of the nuts when access to the valves is restricted.